csev/cc4e/book/chap05.md

 [comment]: <> (code c_111_03.c)

-This version shows that the format argument of  `printf`  can be an expres­sion just like any of the others.
+This version shows that the format argument of  `printf`  can be an expression just like any of the others.
 This usage is not very frequent, but worth remembering.

 [comment]: <> (page 112 , 112 THE C PROGRAMMING LANGUAGE CHAPTER 5 )